-Karsten Heeger is a Professor of Physics and Director of the Wright Laboratory at Yale University.
+Karsten Heeger is the Eugene Higgins Professor of Physics, Chair of the Physics Department, and Director of the Wright Laboratory at Yale University.
 His research focuses on the study of neutrino oscillations, neutrino mass, and dark matter.
 Prof. Heeger received his undergraduate degree in physics from Oxford University and his Ph.D. from the University of Washington in Seattle where he worked on a model-independent measurement of the solar 8B neutrino flux in the Sudbury Neutrino Observatory (SNO).
 Before joining the faculty at Yale University he was on the faculty at the University of Wisconsin and a Chamberlain Fellow at Lawrence Berkeley National Laboratory.
-His work has been recognized with numerous awards, and he has served on national and international committees including the High Energy Physics Advisory Panel (HEPAP), the Nuclear Science Advisory Committee (NSAC), the DPF Executive Committee, the DNP Nominating Committee, and the APS Committee on International Scientific Affairs.
-Prof. Heeger is Associate Editor for the European Physical Journal C and Journal of Physics G.

-Heeger’s research has been recognized with numerous awards.
+Heeger’s research work has been recognized with numerous awards.
 For his thesis work he was awarded the 2003 APS Dissertation Award in Nuclear Physics.
 In 2008 he received Outstanding Junior Investigator awards from DOE Nuclear Physics for the investigation of neutrino properties with bolometric detectors and from DOE High Energy Physics for the measurement of the neutrino mixing angle theta13 at Daya Bay.
-Heeger was awarded an Alfred P. Sloan Research Fellowship in 2009 and a UW Romnes Faculty Fellowship in 2011.
-He was named a Kavli Fellow in 2012 and elected APS Fellow in 2013.
+Heeger was awarded an Alfred P. Sloan Research Fellowship in 2009 and a University of Wisconsin Romnes Faculty Fellowship in 2011.
+He was named a Kavli Fellow in 2012 and elected Fellow of the American Physical Society in 2013.
 He shared the 2016 Breakthrough Prize in Fundamental Physics as a member of three collaborations: SNO, KamLAND, and Daya Bay.